What Now? Homeschooling?

 Bubble schooling won’t give your kids the usual range of social and academic activities available to homeschoolers during normal times, but it might be lower risk than school attendance or participation in a large indoor co-op.

 If you’re not concerned about exposure risk, of course you won’t be interested in forming “social bubbles” with other families.

 Risk tolerance, personal risk factors, and perceptions of the risk level vary widely.
 That’s a great topic of discussion with your middle schoolers and high schoolers.
 Have them join you in googling up some articles and studies about why risk is perceived differently.

 If you do decide to bubble school with others, share and discuss articles like this one from the MIT Technology Review that gives suggestions for negotiating a "bubble" with other people.

 You’ll navigate your best homeschool year by seeking to understand.

 Frequently asked questions

-We’ve got all the info for getting started at our Homeschooling 101 tab, but the topics above cover some important first concepts.
-In addition, we’ve seen potential homeschoolers recently ask the following questions:
+We’ve got all the info for getting started at our Homeschooling 101 tab, and the topics above cover some important first concepts.
+In addition, we've seen potential homeschoolers recently ask the following questions: